duyhoang-agilityio/python-training/employee_management/employee_management/README.md

 - Custom management commands for automating tasks.
 - QuerySet filters and aggregations for advanced querying.
 - Separate settings for development, testing, and production.
-- Deployment ready with Gunicorn and Nginx.
+- Deployment ready with Gunicorn.